 4.2.15.1.
-Terminology and wording
+Terminology and Wording

-The entire following manoeuvre diagrams and descriptions have been drawn and described as seen when flying the manoeuvres from the pilot's viewing point (not from the judges) and for anticlockwise flight.

-And although it is known that control line model aircraft actually fly in hemispherical arcs, all of the following descriptions use "two dimensional" terms because when viewed by the pilot these arcs appear to be "straight line" flight paths.
-In addition, the following standardised wording and phraseology has been used throughout this text:
+Wording and phraseology used in the F2B manoeuvre descriptions define the track of a control line model aircraft flying anticlockwise on the surface of a hemisphere.

+Wording Definition

-Wording Definition Manoeuvre Means the full total of figures and segments necessary to complete the manoeuvre marked under a separate numbered heading with bold type.
-As example of this: the take-off manoeuvre, the three consecutive inside loops manoeuvre, and the single four-leaf clover manoeuvre, are all referred to as a single whole manoeuvre throughout this text.
+Manoeuvre Means the full total of figures and segments necessary to complete the manoeuvre marked under a separate numbered heading with bold type.
+For example, the take-off manoeuvre, the three consecutive inside loops manoeuvre, and the single four-leaf clover manoeuvre, are all referred to as a single whole manoeuvre throughout this text.

 Figure Means a shape, which makes up a separately recognisable complete part of a whole manoeuvre.
-As an example, the first loop of the three consecutive inside loops manoeuvre is referred to as a figure; but the first loop which makes the first half of the first complete figure eight in the two consecutive overhead eight manoeuvre is not referred to as a figure.
+For example, the first loop of the three consecutive inside loops manoeuvre is referred to as a figure; but the first loop which makes the first half of the first complete figure eight in the two consecutive overhead eight manoeuvre is not referred to as a figure.

 Segment Means a specifically defined part of a figure (or of a whole manoeuvre) in which certain particular points are detailed.
-As an example, the first loop which makes the first half of the first complete figure eight in the two consecutive overhead eight manoeuvre is referred to as a segment.
+For example, the first loop which makes the first half of the first complete figure eight in the two consecutive overhead eight manoeuvre is referred to as a segment.

 Upright Means the model aircraft flying in its "normal" upright attitude (that is: with its landing gear nearest to the ground).

-Inverted Means the model aircraft flying in an attitude which is reversed from upright flight (colloquially, the model aircraft is "flying on it's back", is "flying upside-down", or is flying "inverted").
-"Vertical" Means at right angles (perpendicular) to the ground over which the flying takes place.
-This word is marked with inverted commas (quotation marks) throughout this text to provide a constant reminder that the requirement is for model aircraft to fly at right angles to the ground, even if that ground has a perceptible slope.
-"Horizontal" Means parallel to the ground over which the flying takes place.
-This word is marked with inverted commas throughout this text to provide a constant reminder that the requirement is for model aircraft to fly parallel to the ground, even if that ground has a perceptible slope.
-"Straight line" Means the closest distance between two points as seen in two dimensions.
-These words are marked with inverted commas throughout to provide a constant reminder that the requirement (in all the square and triangular manoeuvres for example), is for a number of turns ("corners") which should be joined together with flight paths which appear to be straight lines when seen by the pilot.
-Momentary or momentarily Are used throughout this text in their original dictionary definition sense (that is: something, which lasts only for a very brief period of time).
-So, for example, the very short period during which the model aircraft is required to be in a vertically-banked "knife-edge" attitude above the competitor's head during the two consecutive overhead eights manoeuvre is described in this text as "momentarily".
-Lateral reference Means an imaginary line drawn upwards at right angles (90 degrees) from the ground over which flying takes place.
-As used in this text, this term should be used as the reference point when flying and scoring the size, positioning, symmetry, and the superimposing of various figures and manoeuvres.
-As required by the respective manoeuvres, the text may refer to a lateral reference, to a lateral reference line, or to a lateral reference point.
-In this last case the text also defines the specific point (height) on that line where the lateral reference point should be located.
-Wingover path Means the vertical climbing plus diving flight path defined as a segment of the single reverse wingover manoeuvre.
+Inverted: Means the model aircraft flying in an attitude which is the reverse of upright flight (colloquially, the model aircraft is "flying on its back", is

+"flying upside-down", or is "flying inverted").

+Flight hemisphere: Means a half globe shape whose base is level above the ground.

+Parallel: Means an imaginary line on the surface of the flight hemisphere equidistant to the equator of the flight hemisphere and marking the latitude.

+Base: Means the base of the flight hemisphere.
+This lies at a height of 1.5m above the centre of the flight circle.

+Level: Means at right angles to the direction aligned with the direction of the force of gravity, as materialised with a plumb line.

+Flight circle: Means a horizontal circle whose radius is equal to the flight radius.

+Horizontal: Means flight along or parallel to the base

+Vertical: Means flight at right angles to the base, along an imaginary circle on the surface of the flight hemisphere marking the longitude.

+Straight line: A great circle path or part thereof.

+Momentary Are used throughout this text in their original dictionary definition sense or (that is: something, which lasts only for a very brief period of time).
+So, for momentarily example, the very short period during which the model aircraft is required to be in a vertically-banked "knife-edge" attitude above the competitor's head during the two consecutive overhead eights manoeuvre is described in this text as "momentarily".

+Lateral reference This is an imaginary line drawn at right angles (90 degrees) to the horizontal and is used as a reference line when flying and scoring the size, positioning, symmetry and the superimposition of various figures and manoeuvres.

+Wingover path Means the vertical climbing and diving flight path defined as a segment of the single reverse wingover manoeuvre.

 4.2.15.2.
-Starting manoeuvre
+Starting Manoeuvre